etale-cohomology/miawm/readme.md

 # x11 modifiers

-X allows you to control which physical keys are considered modifier keys.
+`X` allows you to control which physical keys are considered **modifier keys**.
 Like keycode-to-keysym remapping, this can be done by an app run from the user’s startup script (eg. `xmodmap`).
-Modifier keys generate `KeyPress` and `KeyRelease` events like other keys, but they are the only keys reported in the `state` member of every key, button, motion, or border-crossing event.
+**Modifier keys** generate `KeyPress` and `KeyRelease` events like other keys, but they are the only keys reported in the `state` member of every key, button, motion, or border-crossing event.
-The `state` member is a mask that indicates which logical modifiers were pressed when the event occurred.
+The `state` member is a mask that indicates which logical **modifiers** were pressed when the event occurred.
 Each bit in `state` is represented by a constant such as `ControlMask`.
-`state` is used by XLookupString() to generate the correct keysym from a key event.
+`state` is used by XLookupString() to generate the correct `keysym` from a key event.
 Note that the `state` member of events other than key, button, motion, and border-crossing events does not have the meaning described here.

+- The Xlib Programming Manual

 # good bitmap fonts